-This Plan has been structured around three parts.
+This plan has been structured around two parts:

 - 1. Background Information about the Integrated Planning and Reporting framework, how the Long-Term Financial Plan was developed, and our approach to monitoring progress against this plan. - 2.
-Detailed information on the Long-Term Financial Plan, including our planning assumptions, revenue and expenditure forecasts, as well as sensitivity, risk, and financial modelling for the next 10-years. - 3.
-Long-Term Financial Plan details our planning assumptions, revenue and expenditure forecasts, as well as sensitivity, risk and financial modelling for the next 10-years.
+Detailed information on the Long-Term Financial Plan, including our planning assumptions, revenue and expenditure forecasts, as well as sensitivity, risk, and financial modelling for the next 10-years.